ContractingWorks/ClientAPI/Doc/ClientApi.GraphQL.md

 When fetching multiple small datasets, this can be efficiently achieved with a single request simply by adding multiple top-level nodes within the same query.

-**Note: consider using a local cache for stable data rather than reading them from the GrahpQL API multiple times.** It is not often the list of countries change, after all.
+**Note: consider using a local cache for stable data rather than reading them from the GraphQL API multiple times.** It is not often the list of countries change, after all.

 ```javascript
 query {